Have you noticed that ashwagandha—an adaptogen

 5. California Gold Nutrition, Ashwagandha, 450 mg, 180 Veggie Capsules

 With no gluten, no GMO, no soy and suitable for vegans, each capsule contains a daily dose of withania somnifera (that's the botanical name for ashwagandha).
-Bonus: You can take it with or without food.
+Take it with or without food.